mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/classes_and_objects.md

   - refers to the data associated to an individual object.
   - an object's state tracks these attributes
   - the state comprises of the instance variables and their values
-  - instance variabless are used to track state
+  - instance variables are used to track state
   - instance variables are scoped at the object level
   - classes specify the name of the instance variables each object should have.
   - each object's state is unique